 - Ability to communicate with tenants who have particular needs or problems including ability to negotiate contact agreements.

 - Skills in dealing with tenants with confidence and discretion.

 - Experience of using IT applications including Microsoft Word and Excel.

 - Experience of organising social activities for groups of people and knowledge of the benefits of exercise for older people and ability to lead classes.

-The Supported Housing Services – has five strands which are: Sheltered Housing comprising of 26 sheltered schemes, in Battersea, Tooting, Putney & Roehampton.
-Community Development, the WATCH Lifeline Emergency Response service, which is self funded for younger and older vulnerable clients living in borough of Wandsworth, Telecare – provides a range of sensors and is funded by Adult Services and Tenancy Support Service for vulnerable clients who have difficult maintaining their tenancy.
+The Supported Housing Services – has three strands which are: Sheltered Housing comprising of 26 sheltered schemes, in Battersea, Tooting, Putney & Roehampton.
+Community Development, and Tenancy Support Service for vulnerable clients who have difficulty maintaining their tenancy.

 Richmond and Wandsworth Councils are committed to making our recruitment practices as inclusive as possible for everyone.
 We are committed to promoting equality and diversity and developing a culture that values differences, recognising that employees from a variety of backgrounds bring important and positive contributions to the Councils and can improve the way we deliver services.

 The application process for this campaign will be anonymised.

 We are proud to be a Disability Confident employer.